-As part of our response to the COVID-19 pandemic, we completed financing transactions during 2020 and early 2021, in an effort to extend the maturities and reduce the interest rates of our outstanding debt, as well as to bolster liquidity and add to our available cash.
+As part of our response to the COVID-19 pandemic, we completed senior note financing transactions during 2020 and early 2021 in an effort to extend the maturities and reduce the interest rates of our outstanding debt, as well as to bolster liquidity and add to our available cash at that point in time.

-In February 2021, we issued \$1.5 billion aggregate principal amount of 3.625% Senior Notes due 2032 and used the net proceeds from the issuance, together with available cash, to redeem all \$1.5 billion in aggregate principal amount of our outstanding 5.125% Senior Notes due 2026 (the "2026 Senior Notes") and to pay the related redemption premium and all related fees and expenses; see Note 22: "Subsequent Events" for additional information.
+In February 2021, we issued \$1.5 billion aggregate principal amount of 3.625% Senior Notes due 2032 (the "2032 Senior Notes") and incurred \$21 million of debt issuance costs.
+Interest on the 2032 Senior Notes is payable semi-annually in arrears on February 15 and August 15 of each year, beginning August 15, 2021.
+We used the net proceeds from the issuance, together with available cash, to redeem all \$1.5 billion in aggregate principal amount of our outstanding 5.125% Senior Notes due 2026, plus accrued and unpaid interest.
+In connection with the redemption, we paid a redemption premium of \$55 million and accelerated the recognition of the unamortized deferred financing costs related to the redeemed notes of \$14 million, which were both included in loss on debt extinguishment in our consolidated statement of operations for the year ended December 31, 2021.

 In December 2020, we issued \$800 million aggregate principal amount of 3.750% Senior Notes due 2029 (the "2029 Senior Notes") and \$1.1 billion aggregate principal amount of 4.000% Senior Notes due 2031 (the "2031 Senior Notes") and incurred \$27 million of debt issuance costs.
-Interest on the 2029 Senior Notes and the 2031 Senior Notes is payable semi-annually in arrears on May 1 and November 1 of each year, beginning May 1, 2021.
+Interest on the 2029 Senior Notes and the 2031 Senior Notes is payable semiannually in arrears on May 1 and November 1 of each year, beginning May 1, 2021.
 We used the net proceeds from the issuances, together with available cash, to redeem all \$1.0 billion in aggregate principal amount of our outstanding 4.250% Senior Notes due 2024 and all \$900 million in aggregate principal amount of our outstanding 4.625% Senior Notes due 2025, plus accrued and unpaid interest.
-In connection with these redemptions, we paid redemption premiums totaling \$31 million and accelerated the recognition of unamortized deferred financing costs of \$17 million, which were both included in loss on debt extinguishments in our consolidated statement of operations for the year ended December 31, 2020.
+In connection with these redemptions, we paid redemption premiums totaling \$31 million and accelerated the recognition of unamortized deferred financing costs related to the redeemed notes of \$17 million, which were both included in loss on debt extinguishments in our consolidated statement of operations for the year ended December 31, 2020.

-In April 2020, we issued \$500 million aggregate principal amount of 5.375% Senior Notes due 2025 (the "5.375% 2025 Senior Notes") and \$500 million aggregate principal amount of 5.750% Senior Notes due 2028 (the "2028 Senior Notes") and incurred \$14 million of debt issuance costs.
-Interest on the 5.375% 2025 Senior Notes and the 2028 Senior Notes is payable semi-annually in arrears on May 1 and November 1 of each year, beginning November 1, 2020.
+In April 2020, we issued \$500 million aggregate principal amount of 5.375% Senior Notes due 2025 (the "2025 Senior Notes") and \$500 million aggregate principal amount of 5.750% Senior Notes due 2028 (the "2028 Senior Notes") and incurred

-In June 2019, we issued \$1.0 billion aggregate principal amount of 4.875% Senior Notes due 2030.
-We used a portion of the net proceeds from the issuance to repay \$500 million outstanding on our senior secured term loan facility (the "Term
+\$14 million of debt issuance costs.
+Interest on the 2025 Senior Notes and the 2028 Senior Notes is payable semi-annually in arrears on May 1 and November 1 of each year, beginning November 1, 2020.

-Loans") and to repay \$225 million outstanding under our senior secured revolving credit facility (the "Revolving Credit Facility").
-See "Senior Secured Credit Facilities" below for additional information.
+In June 2019, we issued \$1.0 billion aggregate principal amount of 4.875% Senior Notes due 2030 (the "2030 Senior Notes").
+We used a portion of the net proceeds from the issuance to repay \$500 million outstanding on our senior secured term loan facility (the "Term Loan") and to repay \$225 million outstanding on the senior secured revolving credit facility (the "Revolving Credit Facility").
+As a result of the repayment and simultaneous amendment of the Term Loan, we accelerated the recognition of \$10 million of unamortized deferred financing costs and discount and fees, which were included in other non-operating income, net in our consolidated statement of operations during the year ended December 31, 2019.